-- 1. States Parties shall take all practicable measures consistent with these Regulations to ensure that conveyance operators: - (a) comply with the health measures recommended by WHO and adopted by the State Party, including for application on board as well as during embarkation and disembarkation; - (b) inform travellers of the health measures recommended by WHO and adopted by the State Party, including for application on board as well as during embarkation and disembarkation; and - (c) permanently keep conveyances for which they are responsible free of sources of infection or contamination, including vectors and reservoirs.
+- 1. States Parties shall take all practicable measures consistent with these Regulations to ensure that conveyance operators: - (a) comply with the health measures, which may include isolation and quarantine as appropriate, recommended by WHO and adopted by the State Party, including for application on board as well as during embarkation and disembarkation; - (b) inform travellers of the health measures recommended by WHO and adopted by the State Party including for application on board as well as during embarkation and disembarkation; and - (c) permanently keep conveyances for which they are responsible free of sources of infection or contamination, including vectors and reservoirs.
 The application of measures to control sources of infection or contamination may be required if evidence is found. - 2.
 Specific provisions pertaining to conveyances and conveyance operators under this Article are provided in Annex 4.
 Specific measures applicable to conveyances and conveyance operators with regard to vector-borne diseases are provided in Annex 5.